PrecisionVISSTA/PeripheryPlots/README.md

 The PeripheryPlots framework has a number of encodings implemented by default.

+Any one of these default encodings can be used as a reference template when developing custom encodings.

 **BarGroup** - Quantitative bar chart.

 **EventGroup** - Categorical event timeline where each event is a rectangle.
 Rectangles are colored by event type.